Turn Up the Music (Chris Brown song): Music video

-Background and development
+Background

 The accompanying music video for "Turn Up the Music" was directed by Godfrey Taberez and Brown, and filmed in Los Angeles, California on February 1–2, 2012.
 It was produced by Andrew Listermann of Riveting Entertainment.
 On February 2, 2012, Brown revealed details about the video via his official Twitter account, tweeting "I'll let you guys judge but this Turn Up the music video hands down is probably my best video by far!!!".
 Several images from the shoot were leaked online the same day, showing Brown in the passenger seat of a classic car, and standing shirtless on top of a vehicle with a group of people.
 Another image showed one of the dancer's face covered with a "wild mask".
 A behind-the-scenes video clip was posted online on February 14, 2012.
 The video showed Brown, dressed in a black suit, performing dance routines with several backup dancers in a club, surrounded by people wearing animal heads.
 Another scene showed Brown dancing in the rain and in the streets.
 The music video premiered online on February 17, 2012, and features a cameo appearance by hip hop trio The Rej3ctz.